Skip to content

 In September, #thaiRAIN collaborated with the Ban Yang Municipality to revive the Krayasart Festival.
 The event took place in a sub-district of the Saohai District, Saraburi Province, home to more than 6,000 rice farmers and widely recognized for its unique rice varieties.

-#thaiRAIN organized three main activities for the festival: a CSI Expo, panel discussions on the cultural and business aspects of Krayasart, and a Krayasart contest attended by schools and colleges from the Saraburi, Ayutthaya, and Lopburi Provinces.
-These activities effectively combined culture, agriculture, and business.
+#thaiRAIN organized three main activities for the festival: A CSi (climate-smart innovations) Expo; panel discussions on the cultural and business aspects of Krayasart; and a Krayasart contest attended by schools and colleges from the Saraburi, Ayutthaya and Lopburi Provinces.
+These activities effectively combined culture, agriculture and business.

 The evening of September 14 was filled with delight and pride for Ban Yang’s villagers, who witnessed the festival’s revival after a seven-year hiatus.